symfony/symfony-docs/form/data_transformers.rst

 The ``CallbackTransformer`` takes two callback functions as arguments.
 The first transforms the original value into a format that'll be used to render the field.
-The second does the reverse: it transforms the submitted value back into the format you'll use in your code.
+The second does the reverse: it transforms the submitted value back into the format you will use in your code.

 .. tip::